 5. Brussels Griffons

-Brussels Griffons need moderate exercise and are easy to carry around.
-It has a short coat that doesn’t require much care, but it tends to shed moderately.
+Brussels Griffons need only moderate exercise and are easy to carry.
+The short coat is low effort, though it does shed a fair amount.

 6. Cavalier King Charles Spaniel

-It barks moderately and is always eager to please.
-The coat sheds and needs regular combing and brushing.
+It barks in moderation and always aims to please.
+The silky coat sheds and needs regular combing and brushing.

 7. Bichon Frise